Coleus Blooms: What They Look Like, and Whether You Should Let Them Grow

 When and Why Coleus Plants Flower

-Once a coleus plant begins to flower, it often diverts energy away from leaf growth and toward seed production.
+Once a Coleus begins to flower, it often diverts energy away from leaf growth and toward seed production.
 This can cause the foliage to lose some of its density and vibrancy.
 Leaves may become smaller, less colorful, or even drop prematurely.
-For gardeners growing coleus strictly for their foliage, this shift can be undesirable.
+For gardeners growing Coleus strictly for their foliage, this shift can be undesirable.
 Regular deadheading can help redirect energy back into lush leaf production and extend the plant’s ornamental appeal.

 How Long Coleus Flowers Typically Last